When discussing how to create successful direct mail, there is always a huge emphasis on the benefits of using personalisation.

-How does this help you decide what images to use?
-It’s clear that the majority of the male population are going to have a different preference to the female population, as well as the younger generation might not be to relate to the same images as those a lot older than them can.
-Relating images to someone’s interests will make them much more likely to convert and if you’re aiming to convert lots of different people, variable data printing is what you’re looking for.
+The majority of the male population will have a different preference to the female population, and the younger generation might not be able to relate to the same images as those a lot older than they can.
+Relating images to someone’s interests will make them much more likely to convert.
+If you’re aiming to convert lots of different people, variable data printing is what you’re looking for.

 Using Variable Data Printing

 Variable data printing is one of the most successful ways of enhancing the return on investment of a direct mail campaign.
 This allows for multiple variations of a mailshot to be printed, such as different content and colour and multiple images, all within a single batch of printing.

-Using the Direct Mail Company to Personalise Your Direct Mail
+Using the Direct Mail Company to Personalise Your Direct Mail:

 By not personalising your direct mail, you can guarantee its chances of success will be massively decreased.

 If you need help from a reputable mailing house, I’d like to gather the correct data to personalise your direct mail.